 - Does Conversational Leadership mean heroic leaders are not needed?Conversational Leadership doesn’t imply we no longer need authority-based leaders.
 Organisations still need structure and traditional management.
 But we also need a bit less conventional leadership and more of what Henry Mintzberg calls communityship.

 - Does Conversational Leadership mean that everyone should lead?Conversational Leadership isn’t about everyone constantly trying to lead—that would be chaos.
-It means anyone can choose to step forward and lead when it feels appropriate, and step back again when needed.
+It means anyone can step forward to lead when appropriate and step back when needed.

 - Is Conversational Leadership a Human Resources Initiative?Conversational Leadership is not an HR programme or top-down organisational initiative.
 It’s a personal choice—a commitment you make to practise it.